linuxhw/hw-probe/README.md

 You can probe your computer by [AppImage](#appimage), [Docker](#docker), [Snap](#snap), [Flatpak](#flatpak) or [Live CD](#live-cd).

-Also you can install native RPM/DEB package for your Linux distribution or install from source.
-See all install instructions in the [INSTALL.md](https://github.com/linuxhw/hw-probe/blob/master/INSTALL.md) file.
+Also you can install a native package (RPM, Deb, Pkg, etc.) for your Linux distribution or install from source.
+See install instructions in the [INSTALL.md](https://github.com/linuxhw/hw-probe/blob/master/INSTALL.md) file.

 Usage